junh1024/junh1024-Documents/Media/Music Tagging Guide.md

 Character set
 ---
+English
+---
+For roman text, it is reccomended to use ASCII to avoid codepage issues, etc. Fields shouldn't have OS-reserved characters like """\/:*?"<>|""".
+They can be replaced with other characters.
+Fields shouldn't have accents.
+"Pokémon" can turn to "PokÃ©mon".
+That also means no curly quotes.
+Fields & filenames should have no unique info & can be perfectly recreated from each other.
+Like, roomaji in filenames but hiragana in Title is bad.
+You can use Comments for alternate titles and Album Artist for alternate Artist.

+Japanese
+---
 For Japanese releases, there is the decision whether to use translated, roomaji, or japanese text.
 Each has its own pros & cons to do with compatibility, searchability, performance, etc. Keep in mind rendering asian characters is slower and can cause issues.
 Use the common name for strings.
 Like "Mezase Pokemon Master", not "Mezase Pokemon Masutaa".
 And "Asuca Hayashi", not "Asuka Hayashi".
 For artists, use western order (firstname, lastname) for roomaji like "Rika Matsumoto", and asian order (lastname, firstname) for kanji like "松本 梨香".
 For albums, there might be a good translation, or at least good roomaji for Titles.
 NB: translations can differ.
 For soundtracks especially, translations can differ a lot, so prefer roomaji or kanji.
 People searching translated strings may get less results.
 What you use should take into account what's most common & easiest to search.
 There's usually good roomaji/english for Artist & Album so use those.

-For roman text, it is reccomended to use ASCII to avoid codepage issues, etc. Fields shouldn't have OS-reserved characters like """\/:*?"<>|""".
-They can be replaced with other characters.
-Fields shouldn't have accents.
-"Pokémon" can turn to "PokÃ©mon".
-That also means no curly quotes.
-Fields & filenames should have no unique info & can be perfectly recreated from each other.
-Like, roomaji in filenames but hiragana in Title is bad.
-You can use Comments for alternate titles and Album Artist for alternate Artist.

 Chinese
 ---